 - A maximum mortgage term of 30 years is available, subject to eligibility

 - Borrowers must be aged 18 or over.
 This mortgage is only available to UK residents.

 If your project requires planning permission or listed building consent, this will need to be in place before we lend any mortgage funds.

 What we lend on

-We don't have a 'tick box' approach to assessing projects –in many instances, we'll welcome projects that standard lenders reject.
+We are experts in providing residential mortgages for property conversions of non residential buildings.
+We don't have a 'tick box' approach to assessing projects – in many instances, we'll welcome projects that standard lenders may not accept.
 We will consider:

 - Derelict barns, cow sheds

 Our mortgages are available in the UK (England, Scotland, Wales and Northern Ireland).